1.10. Async / await

 async-capable.
 Calling such a function never runs the body synchronously:

-it immediately returns a Promise (a “task-promise”) and the body’s
+it immediately returns a Future (a “task-future”) and the body’s

 first step is queued for the next pump().